How to Cook the Perfect Turkey

-I can vividly recall the scent of my grandmother’s turkey wafting up the stairs as my sister and I bolted ourselves from our beds early on Christmas morning in anticipation of opening the gifts that had been taunting us for days.
+I can vividly recall being little and the scent of my grandmother’s turkey wafting up the stairs into my bedroom before the day had even really started.
 It never occurred to me then that it was rather odd to smell the turkey so early in the morning, especially when we weren’t eating until much later in the day, usually around 3 pm.

 I’m sure our family wasn’t the only one to panic slightly when it came to cooking a prize poultry, and it was only when I really learned to cook that I discovered a turkey takes far less time to cook than I had originally thought.
 In fact, with a few tricks tucked into your back pocket, it’s hardly more difficult than roasting a chicken.

 My turkeys are left un-stuffed, un-trussed, and un-brined, however they are basted.
 I keep the preparation simple, the cooking time short, and the resting time lengthy in order to cook the sides in my too-small oven.
 Basically, the bird is unfussy, moist, and flavourful, and most importantly, it’s ridiculously easy to make.

 Here are a few tricks I’ve learned over the years that will hopefully make your turkey dinner a breeze to pull together:

 Estimate 1 pound per person (or 1½ if you’d like leftovers) when determining what size of turkey you need.